zulip/zulip/templates/zerver/help/include/stream-long-press-menu.md

-1. Press and hold a stream until the long-press menu pops up.
+1. Press and hold a stream until the long-press menu appears.